Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 • Theme: “Wood & Sake Stroll” — morning market → wood/lacquer studio → sake brewery

-• Pace: Slow–medium; 3 blocks with tea/snack pauses
+• Pace: Slow–medium; 3 blocks with tea and snack pauses

-• Moves: No hotel move; compact on foot + brief bus/taxi if needed
+• Moves: No hotel move; compact on foot + brief bus or taxi if needed

 • Best Seasons: Spring/Autumn; festival days (April 14–15 & Oct 9–10) are crowded but spectacular